GetResponse/DevZone/API/README.md

 **Hint**: It is normal to have stats for given date with `sent` equals 0 and other values positive because opens, clicks, bounces and complaints take place also during a few days after message was sent.

+**Warning**: Graduation may not be continuous.
+Given time period is present in result only if it has at least one positive value in it.
 ---

 ####send_newsletter<a name="send_newsletter"/>